MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/phaser-io.md

 ## Setting up a web server using MAMP

-To serve HTML pages to your browser you will need a web server.
+To serve HTML pages to your browser, you will need a web server.
 We use [MAMP/MAMP Pro](https://www.mamp.info/en/), but you can use whatever you are most comfortable with.

 To begin: